rogalski/pygda-pylint-talk/SLIDES.md

 ```
 - - - -
 ### Custom inference tips
-- _quasi_ node transform - it sets internal attribute on AST node
+- _quasi_ node transform - it sets internal attribute on AST node,
 - this attribute is later on used for inferring actual values

 ```python